knkaiser/nRF51822-Arduino/README.md

 2. Start the IDE and from the Menu, click "Preference...", add the following line to "Additional Boards Manager URLs"

 	https://redbearlab.github.io/arduino/package_redbearlab_index.json

 3. Install the "RedBearLab nRF51822 Boards" add-on via Boards Manager from the Menu: Tools -> Board -> Boards Manager ...

+   Note: Make sure there is at least one ARM based Arduino board installed (e.g Arduino SAM Board) so that the arm gcc tools get installed.

 ## Install USB CDC (Serial) Driver (Windows only)